A model never predicts the past. It always predicts the future. Every model you build is making a promise.

 Why the test set must stay completely untouched

+This is where most teams make a subtle but serious mistake.
 The moment you evaluate on the test set, you gain information.
 Your next decision – whether to tune further, try a different model, adjust a feature – is now influenced by what you saw.
 The test set has leaked into your reasoning, even if no data crossed any boundary.

 Run enough experiments and evaluate on the same test set each time, and you have effectively trained on it – just indirectly, through your own decisions.